 About the Regional Council

-The Barents Regional Council unites the member counties and a representative of the indigenous peoples in the northernmost parts of Finland, Norway and Sweden.
+The Barents Regional Council unites the member counties and a representatives of the indigenous peoples in the northernmost parts of Finland, Norway and Sweden.

-The Barents Region includes the following counties or their equivalents:
+The Barents Region in Norway, Sweden and Finland includes the following counties or their equivalents:

 • in Finland: Lapland, Oulu Region, Kainuu and North Karelia